20 Honest Movies About Mental Illness

 After his mental instability plea to avoid jail time lands him in a mental hospital, a convict (Jack Nicholson in his first Oscar-winning role) becomes a voice to victims of unfair abuse at the hands of the sadistic psychiatric nurse, Mildred Ratched (Academy Award winner Louise Fletcher).

-How it is honest about mental illness: Perhaps the most iconic, honest, and quite terrifying depiction of mental institutions is director Milos Forman’s masterful adaptation of Ken Kesey’s novel One Flew Over the Cuckoo’s Nest, which tries to portray patients in a most human way, by shedding light on the inhumane treatment they have been subjected to throughout history.
+How it is honest about mental illness: Perhaps the most iconic, honest, and terrifying depiction of mental institutions is director Milos Forman’s masterful adaptation of Ken Kesey’s One Flew Over the Cuckoo’s Nest, which tries to portray patients in a most human way by shedding light on their historically inhumane treatment.

 Rent or buy One Flew Over the Cuckoo’s Nest on Amazon.